Prince Henry Hospital, Sydney: Statement of significance of the archaeological remains

 The distance of the hospital from Sydney reflected contemporary community fear of virulent disease, such as smallpox, cholera, influenza, leprosy and plague.

 The Prince Henry site contains physical evidence of major public works associated with State health policy.

 Prince Henry Hospital played a major role as a teaching hospital from the 1960s and as a centre of excellence for a number of medical procedures and technologies.

-The site contains geological deposits attesting to physiographic, climatic and botanical conditions at a very early phase of the development of current coastal geography of eastern Australia.

-Prince Henry Hospital was the first public hospital in the post-convict era.

-The Prince Henry site was important in the Colonial Government's response to public health concerns, in particular in regard to infectious disease;

-In 1960, Prince Henry Hospital was proclaimed the first teaching hospital of the newly formed University of NSW (UNSW).

-Prince Henry Hospital operated as a public hospital from its inception in the 1880s until its progressive closure in the 1990s.

-The distance of the hospital from Sydney reflected contemporary community fear of virulent disease, such as smallpox, cholera, influenza, leprosy and plague.

-The Prince Henry site contains physical evidence of major public works associated with State health policy.

-Prince Henry Hospital played a major role as a teaching hospital from the 1960s and as a centre of excellence for a number of medical procedures and technologies.

 Prince Henry Hospital was the first public hospital in the post-convict era.

 The Prince Henry site was important in the colonial Government's response to public health concerns, in particular in regard to infectious disease.

 In 1960, Prince Henry Hospital was proclaimed the first teaching hospital of the new University of NSW (UNSW).

 Prince Henry Hospital operated as a public hospital since its inception in the 1880s until its closure in 1988.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The Prince Henry site is associated with the establishment of the first permanent ambulance service in NSW, operating from within the hospital from the 1880s.

 The Prince Henry site is associated with a number of prominent medical personnel, including Dr J Ashburton-Thompson, Dr CJM Waters and Dr N Stanley.